 • Finance Committee

-• Works to ensure the fiscal soundness of the Meeting through development of the annual budget, appeals for donations, and disbursement of grants and loans.
-Clerk – Bill Williams 802-899-2891, finance@burlingtonquakers.org
+• Works to ensure the fiscal soundness of the Meeting through development of the annual budget, appeals for donations, and disbursement of grants and loans. finance@burlingtonquakers.org

 • Young Adult Friends

 • A group between 18 and 35 years old (give or take a few years) who gather to enjoy each other and offer service together.
-The committee is currently without a clerk.
+This committee is not active at the moment.